-Band-to-Sleeve: Certain patients who experience issues with their gastric banding or have inadequate weight loss may benefit from having their band and port removed and converted to a gastric sleeve.
+Band-to-Sleeve: Certain patients who experience issues or complications with their gastric banding surgery or have inadequate weight loss may benefit from having their band and port removed and converted to a gastric sleeve.

 Band-to-Bypass: Certain patients with issues with their gastric banding or inadequate weight loss may benefit from having their band and port removed and converted to a gastric bypass.

 Sleeve-to-Bypass: Certain patients who may have nausea or reflux after a sleeve or inadequate weight loss may benefit from having their gastric sleeve converted to a full gastric bypass surgery.

 Other bariatric revision surgery options for gastric banding, gastric sleeve, and gastric bypass are also available.
 Please contact our office (choose our Dallas or Plano location) to discuss your situation and needs in more detail.

 Many insurance plans will pay for weight loss surgery that is medically necessary.
 Please check with your insurer to determine if bariatric surgery is covered.
 Prior to your first appointment, our office staff will also call your insurance company to see if your plan covers weight loss surgery and what criteria need to be met to obtain coverage.
 This information will be shared with you.
 In addition, prior to having one of these laparoscopic or robotic procedures, our Dallas office staff will again contact your insurance company for pre-authorization and to determine what your out-of-pocket costs for weight loss surgery will be.
 If you are uninsured, contact our office to learn about self-pay options.

 Why is Weight Loss Surgery in Dallas and Plano Different with Dr. Malladi?